nlepage/go-wasm-http-talk/slides.md

 Notes:
 - So now we are able to call the `Handler`'s `ServerHTTP()` method.
-- Once the `Handler` returns, the last thing we have to do is read the result of the `ResponseRecorder`, which is an `http.Response` struct, and build a Javascript `Response` object from it.
+- Once the `Handler` returns, the last thing we have to do is read the result of the `ResponseRecorder`, which is an `http.Response` struct, and build a Javascript `Response` object from it, in other words the opposite of what we did with the request.

 ---